Mark Chamberlain: Stoke City

-He was sold to local rivals Stoke City in August 1982, along with Mark Harrison for a combined fee of £180,000.
-His brother also made the switch later in the season.
+He was sold to Stoke City in August 1982, along with Mark Harrison for a combined fee of £180,000.
+His brother also switched later in the season.
 Asked if this move caused him to receive any "stick" from his friends, he replied: "No not really.
 Mind you I wouldn't, I didn't really have any mates."
 He proved to be a good signing for manager Richie Barker, and got the better of Arsenal's left-back Kenny Sansom.
 He replaced Paul Maguire on the left-wing and scored six goals in 39 appearances in 1982–83 as the "Potters" finished 13th in the First Division.
 Chamberlain scored seven goals in 46 games in 1983–84, helping the club to avoid relegation by two places and two points.
-However, he scored just twice in 32 appearances in 1984–85, as Stoke finished bottom of the division with a mere 17 points; they won just three of their 42 games and were 23 points short of safety.
+However, he scored just twice in 32 appearances in 1984–85, as Stoke finished bottom of the division with a mere 17 points; they won just three of their 42 games and were 33 points short of safety.
 Barker had abandoned Chamberlain and the midfield in favour of desperate long ball tactics.
 New manager Mick Mills stabilised the club in the Second Division in 1985–86, but let Chamberlain go as he wished to build his own team.